mfms5/ghibliArchive/README.md

 ## 🍃 Introduction

-_Ghibli Archive_ is a small website that showcases the iconic movies by japanese animation studio [Studio Ghibli](https://www.ghibli.jp/).
+_Studio Ghibli Archive_ is a small website that showcases the iconic movies by japanese animation studio [Studio Ghibli](https://www.ghibli.jp/).

 ### Features: